Misha Bansal Project Fellow

 Activities at NSI

 - Misha is closely involved establishing a long term ecological monitoring program at the Aravalli Biodiversity park (ABP) in Gurugram, Haryana.
-She is surveying ABP and other areas in Delhi-NC, to study how effectual they have been in harbouring a healthy bird diversity.
+She is surveying ABP and other areas in Delhi-NCR, to study how effectual they have been in harbouring a healthy bird diversity.

 - Evaluated the success of ecological restoration at the Aravalli Biodiversity park in Gurugram, Haryana.
 Using birds as indicators, compared the restored site to a Prosopis juliflora invaded forest to highlight the detrimental effects of invasions and advantages of restoration.